pavelm14/lab_miscellaneous/website/checklist.md

 In cases of updates (revisions, new species descriptions, etc.), we provide the links to the original publications for further references.

 **Calculator:**
-Number of described and valid species: 62
+Number of described and valid species: 81
-Number of described and valid subspecies: 23
+Number of described and valid subspecies: 54

+Entheini valid species: 62
+Phocidini valid species: 19

 **[Phylogeny of Eudaminae](https://htmlpreview.github.io/?https://github.com/pavelm14/lab_miscellaneous/blob/main/website/eudaminae.html)**
 Tribal, subtribal and genus level phylogenetic relationships were extracted from [Li et al. (2019)](https://doi.org/10.1073/pnas.1821304116) with furher refinements inferred with our own target sequence and whole-genome resequencing data.